akirasoft/keptn-springoneplatform/04_Self_Healing/README.md

     keptn configure monitoring prometheus --project=sockshop --service=carts
     ```

-    Doing so, will set up Prometheus as the monitoring solution used in this use case (please note that with Keptn 0.5.0 Dynatrace is not yet supported for this use case).
-In addition, Keptn configures Prometheus as well as the Alert Manager to send out alerts in case of high CPU saturation.
+    This will set up Prometheus as the monitoring solution used in this use case (please note that with Keptn 0.5.0 Dynatrace is not yet supported for this use case).
+In addition, Keptn configures Prometheus monitoring as well as the Prometheus Alert Manager to send out alerts in case of high CPU saturation.

 ## Run the use case